Xiamen & Fujian

 Roads and Kingdoms – relevant to other destinations on this list, Roads and Kingdoms publishes very good long- and short-form travel writing.

-Camphor Press – publishers of a wonderful range of China- and Taiwan-related books, including one called The Islands of Taiwan about Jinmen and other outlying Taiwanese islands.
+Camphor Press – publishers of a wonderful range of China- and Taiwan-related books, including Xiamen, and one called The Islands of Taiwan about Jinmen and other outlying Taiwanese islands.

 Bradt Guide Taiwan – the blog that accompanies the wonderful Bradt guide to Taiwan, published by Steve Crook, author and resident of Tainan in the island’s south.